codingMustache/codingMustache/README.md

 ## Joke of the Day

-I always wanted to look into why I procrastinate, but I keep putting it off.
+What do you call a pile of cats?
+A Meowtain.

 ## Daily Trivia

-What does the International System of Quantities refer 1024 bytes as?
+What language does Node.js use?
- 1. Kelobyte
+ 1. Java Source
- 2. Kilobyte
+ 2. Java
- 3. Kylobyte
+ 3. Joomla Source Code
- 4. Kibibyte
+ 4. JavaScript

 <details>
   <summary>Answer</summary>
-  Kibibyte
+  JavaScript
 </details>